 Anubias are one of the few plants that can produce flowers while completely submerged.
 They are undemanding and have flexible needs.
 This makes them an ideal aquatic plant for new tank owners!
 I’ve had multiple Anubias flowers in my own aquarium.

 Unlike a lot of other flowering plants, Anubias can adapt to a range of temperatures and water conditions.
 They are hardy flora that are easy to flower.
-As a result of this, they are extremely popular with beginners who don’t have a lot of experience with planted tanks.
+As a result of this, they are extremely popular with beginners (it’s also on my list of great beginner plants) who don’t have a lot of experience with planted tanks.

 The flowers of the Anubias are small and white.
 But can be bloomed in and out of your water.
 It just depends on how you want to grow your plant.
 Make sure to not bury the roots of this plant in substrate of any kind.
 Instead, attach the plant to a piece of wood or rocks.
 When the roots are buried, they will rot and the plant will die.